Extinction First: RWA Chains That Live—And the Famous Ones That Don’t (Yet)

 🌟 Implications

-Market structure: On-chain cash & collateral flip from “crypto-native” to institutional default for treasuries and MMFs.
+Market structure: On-chain cash & collateral flips from “crypto-native” to institutional default for treasuries and MMFs.

 Tech thesis: Chains that embed identity, whitelists, and venue controls win high-grade assets; others pivot to payments, gaming, or privacy niches.